sad1998/Financial-Project/README.md

  - Publish and share interactive dashboards via Power BI Services.

-Steps Involved
+## Steps Involved

 1. Automating Data Collection

-Utilize Power Automate to streamline the process of aggregating multiple data files received via email.
+ - Utilize Power Automate to streamline the process of aggregating multiple data files received via email.

-Automatically consolidate these files into a single structured dataset.
+ - Automatically consolidate these files into a single structured dataset.

-Load the consolidated data into Power Query for further processing.
+ - Load the consolidated data into Power Query for further processing.

 2. Data Transformation in Power Query

-Perform necessary data cleaning and transformation operations.
+ - Perform necessary data cleaning and transformation operations.

-Standardize data formats and handle missing values.
+ - Standardize data formats and handle missing values.

-Create calculated columns and apply relevant business logic to refine the dataset.
+ - Create calculated columns and apply relevant business logic to refine the dataset.

 3. Data Visualization & Analysis in Power BI

-Load the transformed dataset into Power BI.
+ - Load the transformed dataset into Power BI.

-Develop interactive visualizations to explore finance trends.
+ - Develop interactive visualizations to explore finance trends.

-Use DAX (Data Analysis Expressions) to create custom measures and aggregations.
+ - Use DAX (Data Analysis Expressions) to create custom measures and aggregations.

-Identify key insights such as revenue patterns, expense trends, and financial performance indicators.
+ - Identify key insights such as revenue patterns, expense trends, and financial performance indicators.

 4. Publishing & Dashboard Deployment

-Design an interactive dashboard with key financial metrics and KPIs.
+ - Design an interactive dashboard with key financial metrics and KPIs.

-Publish the dashboard to Power BI Services for stakeholders.
+ - Publish the dashboard to Power BI Services for stakeholders.

-Set up scheduled refreshes to keep the data up-to-date.
+ - Set up scheduled refreshes to keep the data up-to-date.

-Provide access controls and sharing settings for seamless collaboration.

-Tools & Technologies Used
+## Tools & Technologies Used

 Power Automate – Automating data file collection and consolidation.